eQX8HNMTU2/nodejs-pushes-to-git/README.md

 # NodeJS pushes to Git

-I was bored one day, and I decided use git in a remote server to add, commit, and push lines of randomly generated code to a repository that is both hosted on Bitbucket and on Github.
+I was bored one day, and I decided use git in a remote server to add, commit, and push lines of randomly generated code to a repository that is hosted on both (Bitbucket)[https://bitbucket.org/andihamolli/nodejs-pushes-to-git/] and on (Github)[https://github.com/AndiHamolli/nodejs-pushes-to-git/].

-I also made it create a new branch every time it pushes so that it doesn't overfill the main branch but can add the files elsewhere.
+## How does it work?

+To not spam the main branch, the bot will create a new branch each time it does a commit to the remote.

+The nodeJS bot, basically executes shell commandes via `exec` module of nodejs.
+I did some interesting improvements to *promisify* the use of `exec` and I might publish that into a repository in the future, as it worked really well.